Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Experiments

-We consider 4 well-known baseline defenses namely Neural Cleanse (NC) \cite{Wang_etal_19Neural}, STRIP \cite{Gao_etal_19Strip}, Network Pruning (NP) \cite{liu2018fine}, and Februus \cite{doan2020februus}.
-NC assumes that attacks (i) choose only one target class $t$ and (ii) use \emph{at least} (not exactly) one input-agnostic trigger associated with $t$.
+Neural Cleanse (NC) assumes that attacks (i) choose only one target class $t$ and (ii) use \emph{at least} (not exactly) one input-agnostic trigger associated with $t$.
 We refer to (i) as the \emph{``single target class''} assumption and (ii) as the \emph{``input-agnostic trigger''} assumption.
-Based on these assumptions, NC finds a trigger $\psi_{k}=(m_{k},p_{k})$ for every class $k\in\mathcal{Y}$ via reverse-engineering (Eq.~\ref{eq:NeuralCleanse_loss}), and uses the L1 norms of the synthesized trigger masks $\{m_{1},...,m_{K}\}$ to detect the target class.
+Based on these assumptions, NC finds a trigger $\psi_{k}=(m_{k},p_{k})$ for every class $k\in\mathcal{Y}$ via reverse-engineering (Eq.~\ref{eq:NeuralCleanse_loss}), and uses the L1 norms of the synthetic trigger masks $\{m_{1},...,m_{K}\}$ to detect the target class.
 The intuition is that if $t$ is the target class, ${\|m_{t}\|}_{1}$ will be much smaller than the rest.
 A $z$-value of each mask norm is calculated via Median Absolute Deviation and the $z$-value of the smallest mask norm (referred to as the \emph{anomaly index}) is compared against a threshold $\zeta$ (2.0 by default).
 If the anomaly index is smaller than $\zeta$, $\Classifier$ is marked as clean.
 Otherwise, $\Classifier$ is marked Trojan-infected with the target class corresponding to the smallest mask norm.
 In this case, the Trojans in $\Classifier$ can be mitigated via pruning or via checking the cleanliness of input images.
-Both mitigation methods make use of $\psi_{t}$ and are analyzed in Appdx.~\ref{subsec:Full-Results-of-Baseline-Defenses}.
+Both mitigation methods make use of $\psi_{t}$ and are analyzed in Appdx.~\ref{subsec:Additional-Results-of-Baseline-Defenses}.